Q: Where can I buy EiE materials?

 In our experience the EiE curriculum doesn’t work as well in out-of-school time [OST] programs as it does in classrooms because of its academic framework.
 EiE activities also take longer to complete than most OST programs allow.
 Engineering Adventures offers fun, hands-on engineering design challenges, just like EiE, but it’s been carefully designed for the needs of OST programs.

 Q: What materials do I need in order to teach EiE?
-Do I have to purchase one of your materials kits?

 Q: Can I photocopy pages from my EiE Teacher Guide?

 A: We expect that you’ll photocopy the student duplication masters!
 (Look for the words “Duplication Permitted” at the bottom of the page).

 All other materials are copyrighted by the Museum of Science and may not be copied or reproduced (you’ll see the words “Duplication Not Permitted” at the bottom of the page).

 Q: My question isn’t here!
 What should I do?

 A: Call (617) 589-0230 or send email to email@example.com and we’ll be happy to help.